QuotaClub

 Rewrite your resume around metric-driven achievement

-The single highest-leverage move.
-Hiring managers scan resumes for specific signals: numbers, percentages, ranks, before/after comparisons.
+Rewrite relevant bullets with truthful numbers, percentages, ranks or before-and-after comparisons where you have records to support them.
 “Managed front of house at busy restaurant” becomes “Oversaw operations serving 120+ guests nightly, top-quartile customer satisfaction scores across 18 months, mentored 4 junior staff to promotion.”
 Same job, different signal.
 For full templates, see the QuotaClub resume templates.

 Rebuild LinkedIn so recruiters can find you